Small tech: The culture of digital tools (2008) includes Jim Bizzocchi’s take on the impact of high-definition video on the home viewing experience.

 All of which is great, I would say, so long as it moves the story forward.

-The book is co-authored by Charlie White, who has over 30 years of experience as a television producer/director, and John Biggs, who has written extensively about technology.
+The book is co-authored by Charlie White, with over 30 years of experience as a television producer/director, and John Biggs, a writer who specializes in technology.

-White and Briggs provide excellent and up-to-date advice regarding videography.
+White and Briggs provide valuable, up-to-date advice about videography.
 With regard to close-ups they remark:

 “The classic beginner mistake is to shoot a wide shot of a scene, forgetting that video is an inherently close-up medium.”